 BASE COACH is a team member in uniform who is stationed in the coach's box at first or third base to direct the batter and the runners.

-NOTE: A player may be a base coach in the Minor League, but must wear a helmet when in position.
+NOTE: Major League rules permit a player to be a base coach, but must wear a helmet when in position.